-I have 20 years of experience working in book publishing, digital prepress, and advertising and design.
-Certified by Editors Canada as a structural editor, stylistic editor and proofreader, I've edited everything from books and billboards to apps and T-shirts.
+I have 20 years of experience in book publishing, digital prepress, and advertising and design.
+An Editors Canada–certified structural editor, stylistic editor, and proofreader, I've edited everything from books and billboards to apps and T-shirts.
 Currently, I work in-house at an integrated marketing communications agency in Toronto for a variety of blue-chip clients, and I freelance for a creative talent agency.
 I also teach structural and stylistic editing at George Brown College Continuing Education.

 DIRECTOR OF VOLUNTEER RELATIONS